 20 Jan Cross Drape Tee

-Posted at 14:39h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 14:39h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Some very quick and clever answers on Saturday had our #PatternPuzzle solved in one hour!
 Thanks to Evelyn, Mioara, Cyndi and Delwyn for such great ideas.
 And thanks to all our fans for making our Saturday morning so much fun.
 The pattern shape below is for the entire top, when cut as 1 pair.